 AnyViewer: secure your remote connection all the way

 How do you avoid RDP exploits and keep RDP secure?
 We've put together a list of 4 ways you can do to make RDP safer.
 However, if you are still concerned about RDP's security or consider that altering the settings to make it more secure would take too much time, it appears that the safer remote access software AnyViewer is a good fit for you.

 Secured by Elliptic Curve Cryptography (ECC) encryption and supported by a strong team, AnyViewer truly safeguards your remote connections all the way and prevents your data from being leaked.
 AnyViewer is workable when the client PC and host PC are not on the same LAN.
 And it’s compatible with Windows 11/10/8.1/8/7 and Windows Server 2022/2019/2016/2012 R2.
 Apart from that, the fast connection speed and flexible connection method can also give you a new experience.

-Step 3.
-On the local PC, input the device ID of the remote PC, and then click on “Connect”.
+Step 1.
+On your computer, go to "Connect", input the device ID of your friend's computer and click "Connect".